 On March 25, 1634, Father Andrew White, who sailed with the first colonists, celebrated the first Roman Catholic Mass on St. Clement’s Island.
 The island was small, so the ships traveled further south.
 Leonard Calvert bought about 30 miles of land below the Wicomico River from the Yaocomaco Indians with bolts of fabric, axes, and other farm tools.
 The settlers moved in among the Indians who assisted them while they established their settlement.
 This area became the State’s first capital, St. Mary’s City.
 The capital was later moved to its permanent home in Annapolis.

 Colonial life was difficult, but settlers soon began to grow tobacco, which became the lifeblood of the colony.
 Tobacco was prosperous for many farmers which allowed them to purchase land and build large plantation homes such as Sotterley Plantation.
-Tobacco was a labor intensive crop linked closely with the development of slavery in Maryland.
-During this time the area’s rivers played a major role in plantation life as these were the highways of that era.
-Barges would go up and down the waterways of the county transporting supplies.
+Tobacco was a labor-intensive crop linked closely with the development of slavery in Maryland.
+During this time, the area’s rivers played a major role in plantation life as these were the highways of that era.
+Barges would travel up and down the waterways of the county transporting supplies.

 In July of 1776, the residents of St. Mary’s County were confronted with the reality of war when a British fleet of 72 ships made an unexpected appearance off Point Lookout.

 The fleet was under the command of John Murray, Earl of Dunmore and former Royal Governor of Virginia.
 The fleet’s target became St. George’s Island, a two square mile piece of low-lying marshland at the mouth of the St. Mary’s River.
 The fleet was short of provisions, particularly fresh water, and beset by a serious outbreak of smallpox.